Ontotext-AD/graphdb-workbench/docs/developers-guide.md

     'controller': 'AutocompleteCtrl',
     'templateUrl': 'pages/autocomplete.html',
     'title': 'Autocomplete index',
     'helpInfo': 'The Autocomplete index is used for automatic completion of URIs in the SPARQL editor and the View resource page.
-Use this view to enable or disable the index and check its status.'
+Use this view to enable or disable the index and check its status.', 'documentationUrl': 'autocomplete-index.html'
 });

 PluginRegistry.add('main.menu', {